frandiox/vitedge/README.md

 - [x] CORS defaults.
 - [x] Throw errors from API/Props endpoints.
 - [x] Redirects with 3xx HTTP codes.
+- [ ] Mockup KV in development.
+- [ ] Mockup DO in development.
+- [ ] Rewrite in TypeScript.
+- [ ] Guide to bring your own view framework.
+- [ ] Preview mode to simulate Worker environment in development.

 ## Contributing